determined-ai/determined/docs/integrations/observability/_index.rst

    kubectl -n det-monitoring create configmap det-resource-utilization-dash --from-file resource-utilization-dash.json && \
      kubectl -n det-monitoring label configmap det-resource-utilization-dash grafana_dashboard=1

--  Check that Prometheus is running correctly by port forwarding.
+-  Check Prometheus operation by port forwarding.

 .. code:: bash

    kubectl -n det-monitoring port-forward service/monitor-kube-prometheus-st-prometheus 9090:9090

--  Verify that Prometheus is scraping DCGM and the Determined API server metrics.
+-  Verify metric scraping.

    -  Go to `127.0.0.1:9090 <http://127.0.0.1:9090>`__ and check that the query has two or more results with a ``1`` value.